 Prenuptial agreements can override the requirements of state law, regardless of whether the state is a community property state or not.
 This can provide clarity concerning the dissolution of a marriage, regardless of where the couple may live.

-If there is an informal agreement where one spouse will work while the other goes to school, and then they’ll switch off, it is best if this agreement is memorialized in the prenuptial agreement.
+Informal agreements where one spouse will work while the other attends school should be memorialized in the prenuptial agreement.
 Otherwise, it may not be binding after divorce or separation and might not affect the financial settlement.

 A cosigner agrees to repay the cosigned loan.
 The agreement to repay the debt will survive divorce or legal separation, even if there is a prenuptial agreement to the contrary.
 A prenuptial agreement is an agreement between the spouses and is not necessarily binding on a third party, such as an education lender.